SnapsApp/graphie/src/components/vs/README.md

   * delinked entities
 * updateEdgeToParent = (vsId, parentId, id) => data =>
   * updates edge between parentId and id with data
+* updateOrdering = (vsId, parentId) => orderedChildIdsArray
+  * updates the edges of the children to the parentId based on their order in the array

 ## Redux getters - read
 * getVS = (state, props) => {}